BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

     <li>Quantum gravity</li>
     <li>Nucleosynthesis, inflationary cosmology, cosmic anisotropy, and baryogenesis</li>
 </ul>
-Some of which I knew about then, and some of which I learned of later.
+Some of which I knew of then, and some of which I became aware of later.
 </p>

 <p>